ThatCatDev/sakiyomi/docs/src/content/docs/getting-started/introduction.md

 ## Open Source

-Storypoint Estimate is open source under the MIT license.
+Sakiyomi is open source under the MIT license.
 You can:

 - Self-host on your own infrastructure
 - Contribute improvements